THE TRISTHANA VINYASA YOGA SYSTEM

 PRACTICE WITH PURPOSE

 Tristhana Vinyasa Yoga can be enjoyed by everybody, regardless of age, physical condition or yoga experience.
-Beginning on a therapeutic level Tristhana Yoga establishes a solid foundation and platform for the development of a yoga practice that can continually evolve over a lifetime.
+Beginning on a therapeutic level, Tristhana Yoga establishes a solid foundation and platform for the development of a yoga practice that can continually evolve over a lifetime.

-Tristhana is the Sanskrit term that describes the 3 places of attention and action, POSTURES, BREATH and FOCUS and relate to 3 of the 8 limbs of Ashtanga Yoga outlined by the sage Patanjali in the Yoga Sutras ASANA, PRANAYAMA and PRATYAHARA.
+They relate to 3 of the 8 limbs of Ashtanga Yoga, outlined by the sage Patanjali in the Yoga Sutras:

-These 3 actions can turn a physical exercise into a spiritual practice.
+The 3 places of attention and action (Tristhana) can turn a physical exercise into a spiritual practice.

-The senses are brought under control and a deep self awareness arises.
+The senses are brought under control, and a deep self awareness arises.

 These subtle techniques are the invisible part of yoga practice and are of greater importance than the powerful body workout.
+Steadiness of mind and body results.

 This is the essence of Ashtanga and all Vinyasa yoga practice.